 Two years earlier, a clandestine Chihuahua breeder had fled his farm and is now into the wild after local police began investigating him.
 Last month, in mid-January, this little black and white French bulldog was found in Dordogne about 1-hour drive away from Mathilde’s home.
 The Frenchie along with fourteen Chihuahuas was found at a lady’s house who, last December, collected them and kept them safe in her house.
 The dogs all came from a clandestine breeding farm run by one of her neighbors, who has since disappeared.

-Even though their relationship is not yet established, this woman has decided to take care of the dogs.
+Even though their relationship is not yet established, this woman has decided to take care of the frenchie and all the other dogs.
 However, she recently suddenly fell ill.
 Knowing that she had the obligation to be hospitalized, she thus contacted the French ASPCA so the non-profit could take care of all Chihuahuas, and Eros.

 The French ASPCA, which has accepted all of them, began a process of looking and following identification searches using microchips.
 Out of the 15 dogs, the detector rang only twice: the first time for one of the Chihuahuas who was stolen four years ago near Bordeaux, and the second ring was for Eros aka Tyson.
 His chip then was bearing the personal information of the hospitalized lady.